 Weglot: Set the language selector switch

 By default, Weglot adds a language selector placed at the bottom right of the browser on the pages of your site.
-But different options are proposed to you to place the selector in the place that suits you best.
-These methods are also recalled in the options of theplugin.
+But different options are proposed to you to be able to place the selector at the place which will suit you best.
+These methods are also recalled in the options ofplugin.

 In a menu